NREL/EnergyPlus/design/FY2016/NFP-AFNPolygonalWindows.md

 \subsubsection{Field: Equivalent Rectangular Shape Choice}\label{equivalent-rectangular-shape- choice}bold red</span>**

 **<span style="color:red;">
 This field is applied to a non-rectangular window or door.
 The equivalent surface has the same area as the non-rectangular one.
 When Height is entered, the equivalent width is equal to the area divided by the height.
-When AspectRatio is entered, the value of the Ratio of Building Width Along Short Axis to Width Along Long Axis field in the AirflowNetwork:SimulationControl object is used to calculate equivalent height and width.
-The equivalent height is equal to Square Root of Area divided by AspectRatio.
+When "Aspect Ratio from Input" is entered, the equivalent height is equal to Square Root of Area divided by AspectRatio.
 The equivalent width is equal to the equivalent height * AspectRatio.
-</span>**
+When "Parent Surface Aspect Ratio" is entered, the equivalent height is equal to Square Root of Area divided by the parent surface AspectRatio.
+The equivalent width is equal to the equivalent height * parant surface AspectRatio. </span>**

 IDF examples are provided below: